-The emoluments of the Directors are not paid to them in their capacity as Directors of the company and are payable for services wholly attributable to other Quadgas Holdings TopCo Limited subsidiary undertakings.
-Accordingly, no details in respect of their emoluments have been included in these financial statements.
+The emoluments of the Directors are not paid to them in their capacity as Directors of the company and are payable for services wholly attributable to other subsidiary undertakings.
+Amounts paid to the Directors for services rendered to all relevant group entities in the current year are disclosed within the Cadent Gas Limited financial statements.